kdeldycke/meta-package-manager/README.rst

                                       Restrict sub-command to a subset of package managers.
 Repeat to select multiple
                                       managers.
 Defaults to all.
+      --ignore-auto-updates / --include-auto-updates
+                                      Report all outdated packages, including
+                                      those tagged as auto-updating.
+Defaults to
+                                      include all packages.
+Only applies for
+                                      'outdated' and 'upgrade' commands.
       -o, --output-format [ascii|csv|double|fancy_grid|github|grid|html|jira|json|latex|latex_booktabs|mediawiki|moinmoin|orgtbl|pipe|plain|psql|rst|simple|textile|tsv|vertical]
                                       Rendering mode of the output.
 Defaults to fancy-grid.